 Ihope that you would agree that home buyers need to now all the costs involved in buying a home.
-Over the years I have found that many buyers are not aware of the fact that there are additional costs (called Closing Costs) when buying a house or condo.
-I had always ‘assumed’ (I know…you’re not supposed to do that), that banks would counsel their clients as to the actual costs involved.
+Over the years I have found that many buyers are not aware of the fact that there are additional cost of buying a house (called Costs) when buying a house or condo.
+I had always ‘assumed' (I know…you're not supposed to do that), that banks would counsel their clients as to the actual costs involved.
 Alas, I learned that this is not always so.
 In this article you will learn about the list of closing costs for buying a house or condo.

 Depending on the time of year you take possession, you may have to pay the remaining taxes for that year.
 In Winnipeg, our taxes run from Jan to Dec, and are paid in June.
 What this means, in short, is that if you take possession after June, you will most likely have to pay a portion of the taxes.
 This is assuming the current owner has paid up the taxes for the entire year.
 If you take possession before June, you may actually get a refund from the current owner.
 The joy this brings will be short-lived, however, as you will then be responsible for the full tax bill on June 30th…..So depending on WHEN you take possession, these taxes could form a major part of your overall expenses.

-This one is a real beauty and easily the biggest part of the closing costs.
-Every sale of a house or condo, whether a re-sale or brand new, is subject to this tax.
+This one is a real beauty and easily the biggest part of the sale of a house or condo, whether a re-sale or brand new, is subject to this tax.
 The kicker is that the more expensive the home, the higher the tax.costs.
 Every

 So a $90,000 home will cost you $370.00.